Introduction

 Question 8: What issues must organisations keep in mind when using cloud computing in data science?

 Problems associated with cost management, privacy laws and vendor lock-in can create unique challenges in learning to adopt the latest tools.
-A strategic plan and the use of multiple cloud platforms may be instrumental in finding solutions to such difficulties.
+In fact, a strategic plan and the use of multiple cloud platforms may be instrumental in finding effective solutions to such difficulties.